Abhishek1511991/DSL_Ofc_Working-Demo/README.md

 # Below are the Steps must be follow if ypur want to start on Kotlin DLS ..

-Step 1: Update Setting.gradle to setting.gradle.kts
+## Step 1: Update Setting.gradle to setting.gradle.kts
-Step 2: Remove existing setting.gradle and updated file write as rootProject.name = "project Name" include ("app","","",etc)
+## Step 2: Remove existing setting.gradle and updated file write as rootProject.name = "project Name" include ("app","" , "",etc)
-Step 3: Create a folder buildSrc where we but Gradle file setting.
+## Step 3: Create a folder buildSrc where we but Gradle file setting.
-Step 4: Create build.gradle.kts file and write below text and Sync project
+## Step 4: Create build.gradle.kts file and write below text and Sync project
 		repositories {
 			jcenter()
 		}
 		plugins {
 			`kotlin-dsl`
 		}
-Step 5: Create file Config.kt under buildSrc folder (src/main/java/Config.kt)
+## Step 5: Create file Config.kt under buildSrc folder (src/main/java/Config.kt)
 			object Config
 			{
 			}

-Step 6: Open Gradle setting from Right Side in android Studio and Off "Toggle Offline Mode"
+## Step 6: Open Gradle setting from Right Side in android Studio and Off "Toggle Offline Mode"

-Step 7: Convert All Gradle App / project into the gradle.kts and Import All dependency from Config file
+## Step 7: Convert All Gradle App / project into the gradle.kts and Import All dependency from Config file

-Step 8: Convert Project level Gradle and App Level gradle to gradle.kts and do specified changes according to Kts
+## Step 8: Convert Project level Gradle and App Level gradle to gradle.kts and do specified changes according to Kts

 #Part 1 :